TransferWare/dbug/README.md

 This is DBUG, a Posix-threads debugging library.

 DBUG itself consists of:
-- the library (-ldbug)
+- the C library (-ldbug) and header dbug.h
 - the reporting tool dbugrpt
-- the C header dbug.h
 - a Perl module pdbug.pm

 ## INSTALL FROM SOURCE